robric/wiki-contrail-controller/QoS.md

 The QoS queue configuration provided in the forwarding class is a logical queue.
 The logical queues used are mapped to the physical queues supported in the NIC, this mapping is done in the contrail-vrouter-agent.conf on each compute node.
 Fab setup supports updating this mapping in the corresponding contrail-vrouter-agent configuration files.
 In addition, the scheduling algorithm and bandwidth values that are used by respective priority groups (in IEEE mode, we have one traffic class per priority group) can also be updated in the same agent configuration for supported nic (niantic nic).
 The scheduling algorithm and bandwidth values can be read by a script that runs on the compute node to configure the priority groups.

-###Configuration for Logical to physical queue mapping (Queue Mapping) for a new cluster .
+###Queue Mapping: Configuration for Logical to physical queue mapping for a new cluster .
 The logical to physical queue mapping can be added in testbed.py in the following format.

      env.qos = {